 After the longest two years of my life, I was released from the asylum when a new psychiatrist decided that I was not mentally ill.
 Ten weeks later I married my first husband.
 I was sixteen.
 I had three children, worked for an international TV ministry for several years, went to nursing school and was elected class president, then wrote a novel.

-Through it all, I tried to forget my crazy past… until the crisis of a midlife divorce, precipitated by my appearance on the Oprah Show, sent me searching for answers.
+Through it all, I tried to forget my crazy past… until the crisis of a midlife divorce, precipitated by my appearance on The Oprah Winfrey Show, sent me searching for answers.

 — — —

-I am a member of Mensa (the high IQ society), a former nurse, a wife, mom, and a youthful great-grandmother, diagnosed with PTSD caused by extreme trauma.
+I am a member of Mensa (the high IQ society), a former nurse, a wife, mom, and a grandma, diagnosed with Complex PTSD caused by extreme trauma and narcissistic abuse.
 Agnostic for years, I returned to my Christian faith shortly before my fiftieth birthday, because the preponderance of the evidence in my life compels me to believe.
-However, I am humbly aware that my mind is far from infallible, so I never try to force my beliefs down anyone’s throat.
-I write about my agnostic-to-Christian experience only where it is integral to my story.

 In 2004 I married my best friend, a U.S. Marine combat veteran who also has PTSD.
 My husband, a chaplain, rode with the Patriot Guard prior to his motorcycle accident in 2014.
 When I felt brave (or foolish), I rode with him.
 Our last run was with Bikers Against Bullies in September 2013.